Sir Warrick Harrow: Sir Warrick Harrow. The sash.

 - Further, only ninja ranked Chunin or higher can wear the greenish flak jackets.
 Shikamaru, being the only one of his class to pass the Chunin Exams, first wears it during the Sasuke Retrieval mission.
 After the time skip a few others have chosen to wear it too.

 - Downplayed in Neon Genesis Evangelion.
-Misato gets a promotion but doesn't say anything about it.
+Misato gets promoted from captain to major, but doesn't say anything about it.
 Only Kensuke, a military otaku, notices the change in her ranks, and Shinji is surprised when he congratulates her on it.

 - Rocketship Voyager.
 While Captain Janeway is forced to give former Space Commander Chakotay his rank back to get the help of his Maquis rebels, she refuses to promote B'Elanna Torres to Chief Engineer because a) she's a civilian and b) she doesn't appear to have the temperament for command.
 However at the end of the story, B'Elanna is wearing the uniform of a Tech Lieutenant (j.g.) after proving her abilities as an engineer under fire.